-Sometimes, the thickening of irritated tendons (and other swelling) may narrow down the carpal tunnel and cause the compression of the median nerve.
-The compression can result to weakness, numbness, and pain in the hand and fingers.
+Sometimes, the thickening of irritated tendons (and other swellings) may narrow down the carpal tunnel and cause the compression of the median nerve.
+The compression can result in weakness, numbness, and pain in the hand and fingers.
 In other cases, the pain and numbness may radiate up the arm.

 Carpal tunnel symptoms often appear gradually.
 Frequent tingling, burning, and numbness are felt in the palm of the fingers and the hand.
 In some cases, carpal tunnel sufferers may feel their fingers are swollen when little or no actual swelling occurs.
 Many people report the symptoms are more pronounced at night, often waking them up from sleep.
 Many report the feeling of wanting to “shake out” the tingling and numbness.
 Some obtain relief by hanging their hand over the bed.

 As the symptoms worsen, tingling might already be felt during the day.
 Other symptoms of carpal tunnel syndrome include difficulty grasping objects, decreased grip and pinch strength, and difficulty performing manual tasks.
 In untreated and chronic cases, the muscles found at the base of the thumb may waste away (atrophy).